Palliative cancer care throughout all stages of your illness

-Palliative care is an area of healthcare that aims to improve the quality of life of patients and their families facing the problems associated with serious or life-threatening illness.
+Palliative care to improve the quality of life of patients and their families with serious or life-threatening illness.

 Palliative care clinicians look after patients with many different conditions, including cancer and non cancer diagnoses, such as chronic lung conditions, heart failure, long term neurological conditions and renal failure.